nkrzv/nkrzv.github.io/_posts/2020-02-17-the-renegade-ch07.md

 By the end of the season, I settled into the team and roomed with a guy who loved AC/DC as much as I did.

-Titan’s boss, Yuri Elizarov, was a tall, stout man with bulky face features and bushy eyebrows.
+Titan’s boss, Yuri Elizarov, was a tall, stout man with a bulky face features and bushy eyebrows.
 You wouldn’t want to punk the guy.
 I burned myself more than once trying to play him as our jagged relationship grew.
-Testing his patience never worked for anybody because he had little of it.
-Late for a ride or breakfast, he’d fire you if he was in a bad mood.
+Testing his patience never worked because he had little of it.
+Late for a ride or breakfast, he’d fire you if he woke up in a bad mood that day.
 No offense was too small.
-Do what we tell you or butt out.
+Do what I tell you or butt out.

 Yuri Elizarov had no room for second chances.

-A former mountain climber, he pioneered systematic high altitude training in Soviet cycling.
+A former mountain climber, he pioneered high altitude training for Soviet cyclists.
 He believed the sum of small-scale advantages in minute details is key to race results.

 He ruled Titan with an iron fist in a dictatorial style and had no fear of authority.
 With no friends in cycling, he set out to rile up the establishment with his training methods.

 Titan won five rainbow jerseys and an Olympic gold medal in ten years before it folded in 1992.
 Elizarov’s project reached its peak with Viktor Rzhaksynskyi’s gold medal in 1991 world road race.
-He won the last amateur rainbow jersey and it went to Titan.
+He won the last amateur rainbow jersey and, symbolically, it went to Titan.

 For some, Yuri Elizarov was an eccentric dreamer, others thought he was mad.
 When he told me I will be ready for my first 100-kilometer team time trial by the end of the season, I thought he was mad.

-The classic four-men team time trial was road cycling’s golden standard.
+The classic four-men team time trial was the road cycling’s golden standard.
+At least in the USSR.
 It’s a complex, technical race.
 To do well in it, you need all four riders perform without a glitch on the same day.
 It’s what makes it different from other races.

 Some people liken a team time trial to an individual one but the only thing the two have in common is that you race against the clock.
 The dynamics and the type of riders suited for these races are not the same.